Boiler Upgrade Scheme (BUS)

 An energy performance certificate (EPC) gives information about a property’s energy use, with recommendations on how to reduce energy demand and save money.
 It’s required every time you buy, sell or rent a property.

-Before we approve any grant application, we check that a property’s EPC:
+Before we approve any grant application, we check that a property has a valid EPC that was issued within the last 10 years.

 We do not check EPC reports for eligible self-builds.